Explore Our Online Practitioner Directory Now

 Here are some effective steps to avoid Lyme disease:

-• Stay away from Tick Prone Areas – Ticks live in tall grass and leafy areas.
+• Stay away from Tick Prone Areas – Ticks live in tall grass, and leafy areas.
 If possible, try to avoid spending time.

 • Dress accordingly – Wearing the right clothing can prevent ticks off the skin.
-Choose light coloured clothes in place of dark coloured clothes, to spot ticks easily. long sleeved shirts should be tucked into pants, and pants to shoes.
+Choose light coloured clothes in place of dark coloured clothes, to spot ticks easily. long sleeved shirts should be tucked into pants, and pants to shocks.

 • Tick repellents – Like DEET, picaridin, and lemon eucalyptus oil, can be used on skin, clothing, and shoes to prevent ticks.